cjerzak/causalimages-software/README.md

 # Repository Structure
 This repository contains two main components.
 The first component is code of the `causalimages` software package.
 At the moment, the package includes code for performing the image-based heterogeneity decomposition described in Jerzak, Johansson, and Daoud (2023).
 In future releases, we will add functionality for using images in observational causal inference (i.e., as a proxy for confounding variables).

 The second component is replication data.
+The replication data for the Youth Opportunities Experiment is found in `data/Replication Data/YOP Experiment`.
+This includes both outcome data and geo-referenced satellite images.
+We will keep adding to this replication repository with new research being performed over time.

 # Downloading